 This is the buyer’s right to inspect the property.
 They might list items to be upgraded or repaired before agreeing upon a closing date or a monetary negotiation.

-This is always required.
-The appraiser inspects the property on-site and on paper and then compares your listing to comparable properties that have sold.
+This is always required when the buyer is obtaining a loan.
+The appraiser inspects the property on-site, through local and recent comparables.
 From here, they determine a market value.
 If the appraisal comes in below the listing price, another negotiation phase may ensue.

 Just a few more steps and you’re there